quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Response to long idle periods

-When no acknowledgements have been sent in a long time, receiving timely feedback is important to e.g. update stale RTT measurements.
-To mitigate this problem, receivers are encouraged to send an acknowledgement soon after receiving an ack-eliciting packet when no acknowledgement has been sent in over one smoothed round trip time.
+It is important to receive timely feedback after long idle periods, e.g. update stale RTT measurements.
+When no acknowledgement has been sent in over one smoothed round trip time, receivers are encouraged to send an acknowledgement soon after receiving an ack-eliciting packet.
 This is not an issue specific to this document, but the mechanisms specified herein could create excessive delays.

 ## Response to Out-of-Order Packets {#out-of-order}